wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 Then,press ctrl and w in same time to save setting

-If save successfully,it will tell you like"update written"(i forget it)
+If save successfully,it will tell you like"update written"(i forget what it was)

 And alt+q to quit